Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Fukaya categories, functors, and monoidal structures

 This is merely a restatement of the construction of $1$-morphisms from correspondences. \end{enumerate}

 On the other hand, there is also a $2$-category of small $A_\infty$-categories $\Ainfcat$.
-Because any $A_\infty$-category is equivalent to a DG category, $\Ainfcat$ is equivalent to the $2$-category of DG categories $\DGcat$, which is more commonly considered in the literature.
+Because any $A_\infty$-category is equivalent to a DG category, we expect that $\Ainfcat$ is equivalent to the $2$-category of DG categories $\DGcat$.
+Such an equivalence is known to hold when $\Ainfcat$ and $\DGcat$ are considered as $(\infty,1)$-categories (see Section \ref{sec:dg-vs-ainf}).
 In $\Ainfcat$, the objects are small $A_\infty$-categories, the $1$-morphisms are $A_\infty$-functors, and the $2$-morphisms are $A_\infty$-natural transformations.
-This category has a monoidal structure given by the appropriately defined tensor product of $A_\infty$-categories.
+This category has a monoidal structure given by the appropriately defined tensor product of $A_\infty$-categories (see Section \ref{sec:ainf-tensor-product}).
 It also has a duality that takes a category to its opposite $\cA \mapsto \cA^{\op}$; it is not obvious but true that this can be extended to an involution on $\Ainfcat$ that is covariant with respect to $1$-morphisms and contravariant with respect to $2$-morphisms \cite[Section E.6]{drinfeld-dg}.